gyarab/2024_wt_sz_yunussov/README.md

 ## Hey there 👋

-This is my repo, don't look into it 😇
+This is my repo, don't open it 😇